Epsom residents evacuated after bomb is dug up in backyard

 He said police have set up several cordons to prevent anyone from entering the area, and said police are telling residents to stay with friends as it is unlikely the area will be reopened tonight.

-A police spokeswoman said that an old mortar shell was located at a residential property and those nearby properties have been evacuated as a precaution.
+A police spokeswoman said an old mortar shell had been located at a residential property and nearby properties have been evacuated as a precaution.

 AdvertisementAdvertise with NZME.

-They also said the New Zealand Defence Force Explosive Ordnance Disposal team are on the scene.
+Police also said the New Zealand Defence Force Explosive Ordnance Disposal team is on the scene.

 City duty shift inspector Dan Weir is on the scene and said the NZDF explosives team is currently still assessing the unexploded mortar shell.

+"We were about to start our walk just after six and the police came knocking on the door telling us to evacuate."

+He had been sitting outside for three hours but said that he heard the cordons would be lifted soon.

-He said police are currently waiting on their direction before taking further steps.
+He said police are currently waiting on the direction of the explosives team before taking further steps.

 Police are advising members of the public to avoid the area while the incident is resolved.